macintux/riak-application-guide/tuning.md

 operating system, but several core behavioral values can (and should) be managed by applications.

-With the notable exception of `n_val` (commonly referred to as `N`), the parameters described below can be specified with each request.
+With the notable exceptions of `n_val` (commonly referred to as `N`) and `allow_mult`, the parameters described below can be specified with each request.
 All of them can be configured per-bucket type (available with Riak 2.0) or per-bucket.

 ## Key concepts